Bradford on Avon Museum Publications

 .

-Bradford on Avon Museum publishes a series of booklets about subjects that relate to the heritage of the Town and the Hundred of Bradford and to the Museum’s collection.
+Bradford on Avon Museum publishes a series of booklets and books about subjects that relate to the heritage of the Town and the Hundred of Bradford and to the Museum’s collection.
 The list grows steadily and new titles appear frequently.

 .